Unified.to

 Why ETL Introduces Latency

-Because ETL pipelines rely on scheduled execution, data freshness depends on the sync frequency.
+Because ETL pipelines rely on scheduled execution, data freshness depends on sync frequency.

 For example: